JayPant/CODSOFT/README.md

 ## Conclusion

-This repository demonstrates my journey through various data science tasks during my internship at CODSFT.
+This repository demonstrates my journey through various data science tasks during my internship at CODSOFT.
 Each task helped me develop a deeper understanding of the data science process, from data preprocessing and exploratory analysis to model building and evaluation.
 I look forward to applying these skills to future projects and continuing to grow as a data scientist.

 ---